-Migration is easiest in scenarios where SAP Mobile Platform SDK has been used to create a Mobile Application, especially the ones using the OData stack.
-The apps can be mostly reused and often developers just need to roll out a new version of the app with SAP BTP SDKs which points to Mobile Services.
-This paves the way for any functional improvements using the new features of SAP Mobile Services like cloud authentication
+Migration is the easiest in scenarios where SAP Mobile Platform SDK has been used to create a Mobile Application, especially the ones using the OData stack.
+The apps can be mostly reused, and often developers just need to roll out a new version of the app with SAP BTP SDKs which points to Mobile Services.
+This paves the way for any functional improvements using the new features of SAP Mobile Services like cloud authentication.

-If you are using Agentry-based applications, you may want to consider moving the Agentry part of the app to SAP Cloud Platform as well as migrating to SAP Work Manager, cloud edition, or SAP Inventory Manager, cloud edition.
+If you are using Agentry-based applications, consider moving the Agentry part of the app to the SAP Cloud Platform as well as migrating to SAP Work Manager, cloud edition, or SAP Inventory Manager, cloud edition.
 This will result in an architecture where the local Agentry server will be replaced through an Agentry-as-a-Service component on the SAP Cloud Platform.
 Since the back-end add-ons and the application stay the same, this migration is typically a low-hanging fruit.
 You can also keep all your front-end customisations.
-This can get more complex, depending on the number of enhancements in the middleware and backend.
+However, this can get more complex, depending on the number of enhancements in the middleware and backend.

 If you are running on an older app version, you need to upgrade to the latest version of the respective app – this will render the effort from medium to high, depending on the number of enhancements.

-There is also an option to implement a partner solution like myJobCard available from SAP Store.
+There is also an option to implement a partner solution like myJobCard available on SAP Store.

 So, what’s next?

-Mobile application development technologies and techniques for SAP are always evolving and we’ve spent the past decade on this ongoing journey, helping our customers succeed.
+Mobile application development technologies and techniques for SAP are constantly evolving, and we’ve spent the past decade on this ongoing journey, helping our customers succeed.